christofmuc/juce-widgets/README.md

 ## Contributing

 All pull requests and issues welcome, I will try to get back to you as soon as I can.
-Due to the dual licensing please be aware that I will need to request transfer of copyright on accepting a PR.

 ## About the author

 Christof is a lifelong software developer having worked in various industries, and can't stop his programming hobby anyway.